Expertium/expertium.github.io/MaxInterval.md

 So, should you lower your max. interval?

 Well...maybe.
 I really want to find a mathematically optimal value of the max. interval, but I don't know how.
-On the one hand, I definitely don't want to spend 20 years not knowing a card.
+On the one hand, I definitely don't want to spend 20 years not knowing the information in a card.
 On the other hand, I also don't want to do more work.
 Perhaps one day I'll come up with a way to precisely determine the optimal value of max. interval.

 Until then, I set it to 5 years for most of my decks, except for decks with very hard material, where I keep the max. interval at 365 days.
 I think it's a reasonable compromise.